Export Control: International Shipping

-- Embargoed Countries: Crimea, Cuba, Iran, North Korea, and Syria are countries with strict import and export license requirements.
+- Embargoed Countries: Cuba, Iran, North Korea, and Syria, and Ukraine (Crimea, Donetsk, and Luhansk Regions) are countries with strict import and export license requirements.
 If you have a collaborator, or will be sending or receiving items from one of these countries, contact the Export Control Officer regarding license requirements.

 - Restricted Party Screening: The U.S. government maintains various lists of individuals and entities that U.S. organizations are prohibited from collaborating with or shipping to, and require an export license for any shipment to a restricted party.
 Contact the Export Control Officer for assistance with screenings or export license applications.

 Ensure you have packaged and labeled the shipment properly.
 Decide which shipping company to use and whether you need a freight forwarder or customs broker.
 Complete all documentation.